ministryofjustice/security-guidance/intranet/email.md

 These are warnings about Trojans, viruses, and other malicious code, that have no basis in fact.

 Virus hoaxes have flooded the internet with thousands of viruses worldwide.
 Paranoia in the internet community fuels such hoaxes.
-An example of this is the [“Good Times” virus hoax](https://en.wikipedia.org/wiki/Goodtimes_virus), which started in 1994 and is still circulating the internet today.
+An example of this is the ["Good Times" virus hoax](https://en.wikipedia.org/wiki/Goodtimes_virus), which started in 1994 and is still circulating the internet today.
 Instead of spreading from one computer to another by itself, Good Times relies on people to pass it along.

 ##Sympathy letters and requests to help someone